jnaiman/IS-452AO-Fall2019/syllabus.md

 **The weekly homeworks are due on Saturday evenings at 11:55** (moodle only supports 5 min increments).
 You don't have one due the first week of class).
 You may submit a homework assignment up to 8am the next day without penalty.
 The last chance to submit a late weekly homework assignment and recieve any credit is end of day tuesday.
 Assignments under an extension have until wednesday.

-Submission after Saturday but before end of day monday will result in a 10% deduction from the maximum possible points for the assignment.
-Submission after end of day monday but before end of day Tuesday will result in a 30% deduction from the maximum possible points for the assignment (from the full base, not on top of the monday penalty).
+Submission after Saturday but before end of day Monday will result in a 10% deduction from the maximum possible points for the assignment.
+Submission after end of day Monday but before end of day Tuesday will result in a 30% deduction from the maximum possible points for the assignment (from the full base, not on top of the Monday penalty).

 This Saturday due date has been chosen and retained based on input from 452 students and is purposeful so you have Sunday to start work on the next week’s materials.
 I’m fully aware that this does put the pressure on during the week, but it is important that you start early in the week and work on things in little bits and pieces.
 You should not wait until Saturday morning to begin the homework.
 Ideally, you will be working on the homework over the course of the week and only need a little time on Saturday to finalize.
 Obviously, you won’t be able to pull this off every single, week, so please take advantage of the extension option.